Individuals who have one or more missing teeth and severe tooth decay or infection

 Depending on the complexity of the procedure or the amount of additional bone mass needed it takes a couple of minutes to perform bone grafting.
 And it can be performed at the same time as the implant procedure, or in a separate session.

 As mentioned earlier, the time of the procedure will depend on the number of implants you need.
 If we speak about the procedure, firstly, the dentist will apply medicines to numb the mouth.
-Then he/she will extract the damaged tooth.
+Then they will extract the damaged tooth.

 Once the extraction is done, the dentist will prepare your jawbone for the implant and make the implant fixed in place.
 After replacement, the dentist will close the gums over the implant, so it will attach securely to the bone.